 - A snapshot of the disk to be rolled back is created, and no new snapshot is being

 created for the disk.
-For more information, see Create a normal snapshot or Create a local snapshot.
+For more information, see Create a normal snapshot.

 Warning The rollback operation is irreversible.
 After a disk is rolled back, the data that you added, deleted, or changed from the creation of the snapshot to the time when the disk is rolled back is lost.
 To avoid data losses caused by incorrect operations, we recommend that you create a snapshot for the current disk before you roll back the disk.

 - After you replace the system disk, snapshots of the previous system disk cannot be used to roll back the new system disk.

 - If you use a disk to create a dynamic extended volume or redundant array of independent disks (RAID), you must stop all I/O operations on the disk before you roll back the disk.

 - The disk is attached to an ECS instance and the instance is in the Stopped state.

 For more information, see Attach a data disk and Stop an instance.

 Notice A pay-as-you-go instance in a VPC may not be restarted after its disk is rolled back if the No Fees for Stopped Instances (VPC-Connected) feature is enabled.
 We recommend that you select Retain Instance and Continue Charging After Instance Is Stopped when you stop the instance.

 Roll back a disk by using a snapshot